covid-lncc/pydemic/README.md

 ## What is it?

-A package to model disease spreading with SIR/SEIR-based models focused SARS-CoV-2 (COVID-19).
+A package to model disease spreading with SIR/SEIR-based models focused on SARS-CoV-2 (COVID-19).
 We are currently in a very early development stage.

 ## Development mode